VID-PRO/meshtastic_builds/readme.md

-# Meshtastic Heltec Wireless Stick lite V2.1 Auto-Builds
+# Meshtastic  Auto-Builds

-This repository automatically builds the **Meshtastic firmware** for the
-**Heltec Wireless Stick lite V2.1** board every night (development branch).
+This repository automatically builds the **Meshtastic firmware** for special boards every night (development branch).

 ## Downloads
-- Go to the [Actions tab](../../actions) → click the latest run → download the `heltec-WSLv2_1-????` artifact.
+- Go to the [Actions tab](../../actions) → click the latest run → download the artifact for the needed board.
 - Each artifact includes:
   - `firmware.bin`
   - `firmware.factory.bin`